 Memorandum and Articles of Association – alterations

 Various amendments which had previously been proposed were discussed and agreed.
-Iain was asked to review the legal and practical aspects of the proposed changes with a view to reporting back and then drafting the necessary changes
+Iain was asked to review the legal and practical aspects of the proposed changes with a view to reporting back and then drafting the necessary changes.

 Community Grant Scheme Julie Gordon to progress this application – the focus will be on funding for upkeep of the toilets.